Corvoidea

 Corvidae: Crows, Jays Leach, 1820

 I've split the Western Scrub-Jay into Woodhouse's Scrub-Jay, Aphelocoma woodhouseii, and California Scrub-Jay, Aphelocoma californica, based on Rice et al. (2003) and Delaney et al. (2008).
 This split failed to get the necessary 2/3's majority from AOU's NACC in 2009 (6-5 in favor).
+The sticking point involved questions about the hybrid zone.
+More recently, Gowen et al. (2014) studied the hybrid zone and argued in favor of the split.
 A further split of sumichrasti lost 4-7.
 I've also split the Mexican Jay into Transvolcanic Jay, Aphelocoma ultramarina, and Mexican Jay, Aphelocoma wollweberi, as in McCormack et al. (2008).
 It seems likely from their results that A. wollweberi will need at least one further split.

-Bonaccorso (2009) was the primary source concerning the arrangment of Cyanolyca.
+Bonaccorso (2009) was the primary source concerning the arrangement of Cyanolyca.
 The Calocitta to Cyanocorax clade is based on maximum parisomy and mitochondrial trees in Bonaccorso et al. (2010).
-I've separated several of the South American jays into Uroleuca (Bonaparte, 1850).
-This allows retention of Calocitta for the distinctive magpie-jays and lets me restrict Psilorhinus to the Brown Jay.
+This is consistent with their analysis of the full dataset, when applicable.
+I have retained Calocitta for the distinctive magpie-jays and usded Psilorhinus for the clade containing the Brown Jay.
 This is consistent with the maximum parsimony tree they found based on 5 genes.
 (The MP tree is described but not shown in the paper.)

-Only one gene was used for the Azure Jay, Uroleuca caerulea.
+Only mitochondrial DNA was used for the Azure Jay, Psilorhinus caeruleus.
 It ended up sister to the Brown Jay, but this was only weakly supported.
 Bonaccorso et al. describe the situation as a “virtual polytomy”.
-It doesn't make much sense that the Azure Jay of extreme southern Brazil should be sister to the distinctive Brown Jay of Middle America, especially when there are similar jays right next door to the Azure Jay.
-Since the mitrochondrial tree yields a virtual tie, I've used geography and plumage to break it, placing the Azure Jay with the Uroleuca jays.
+It is puzzling that the Azure Jay of extreme southern Brazil should be sister to the distinctive Brown Jay of Middle America, especially when there are similar jays right next door to the Azure Jay.
+I don't really trust this result.
 I should also note here that as part of the polytomy, Bonaccorso et al. found apparent paraphyly in the Violacenous Jay, with the Ecuadorian birds basal relative to those from Peru.

 Since Bonaccorso et al. found substantial genetic distance between South American and Middle American green jays.
 These two groups are separated by Panama, Costa Rica, and Nicaragua; they look obviously different; vocalizations are different; there is substantial genetic distance.
 While they could be the same species, I think the balance of evidence favors splitting the 8 Middle American races as Green Jay, Cyanocorax luxuosus, and the South American races as Inca Jay, Cyanocorax yncas.
 This is how Hilty (2003) and Ridgely and Greenfield (2001) treat them, even though the AOU has not yet done so.